Azure/AKS/examples/fleet/helloworld/README.md

-# Example: Place HelloWorld application to  on Fleet
+# Example: Place HelloWorld application to multiple clusters in a fleet

 This directory contains the instructions on how to deploy a Hello World application using Fleet resource placement.